shulizhu/group_activity_recommendation/README.md

 # Group Act Back-end

+## Project File Structure

+### `app.py`

+This is the entry point of the entire backend service.
+The file includes code that:

+1. Initializes the server, the database, etc.
+2. Registers RESTful resources and defines the endpoints.
+3. Configures global settings.

+### `/authentication`

+This directory includes code that configures the environment for JWT tokens, which are used for managing logged-in user sessions, and helper functions for the Twilio Mobile Auth flow.

+### `/database`

+This directory includes code that configures the MongoDB database.

+### `/models`

+This directory contains schema definitions of the 2 types of data objects used in this project: **Users** and **Groups**.
+These schema definitions match 1-to-1 with data document objects stored in the database (e.g. attribute names, attribute types, and attribute properties).
+The schemas are written in an object-oriented fashion, with the help of the `mongoengine` library.
+Each class attribute corresponds to a field of the data document object in the database.

+### `/resources`

+This directory contains all endpoint definitions (GET, PUT, POST, etc.) to manipulate the RESTful resources of the service.

+### `/scripts`

+This directory contains scripts for auto-deployment by AWS CodeDeploy.

+### `/services`

+This directory contains a series of helper functions for manipulating database document object, organized by the type of resource being manipulated on.
+For example, one of the services in this directory may include a function that populates a new User entry in the database.

+### `/utils`

+This directory contains a set of utility functions for the application.

 ## Runtime Environment Setup

 There are 2 runtime environments defined for this project: `dev`, and `prod`.